We track four people on their journey.

 We explore the new US-Cuba relationship

-Christopher True is a Doha-based editor for the Al Jazeera English website
+Christopher True is an editor for the Al Jazeera English website

 07 Mar 2012 08:03 GMT | Europe

 Moscow residents tell Al Jazeera which candidates they preferred in the poll for next leader of the nation.